Bridging Finance

 Developer exit bridging

-If your development overran, or hasn’t sold yet, but you have reached Practical Completion (PC), a developer exit bridging loan offers a solution.
+If your development project overran, or hasn’t sold yet, but you have reached Practical Completion (PC), a developer exit bridging loan offers a solution.

 The above categories can then be further broken down into types of bridging loans:

-- Closed Bridging Loans: have a predetermined repayment date, usually based on a known financial event.
+- Closed Bridging Loans: Have a predetermined repayment date, usually based on a known financial event.
 Typically, this is when a property sale has been agreed with a fixed completion date.

 - First Charge Bridging Loans: First and second charge refer to which lender will recoup their debt first in the event of a borrower defaulting.
 Logically, first-charge loans are the primary loan against a property, and have priority over others regarding repayment.
 Lenders are more willing and flexible with loan arrangements when they are the first-charge.